Jekotia/MineControl/README.md

 1.0.3 - 2012/04/16 - 10:30 PM EST

 * Added server start/stop/kill logging.
-Can be toggled in the config.
+Can be toggled in the config. *This has since been removed*
 * Added 'log rolling.'
 Currently supports server.log and worldedit.log.
 Can be toggled in the config.
-* Refactored much of the project.

 1.0.2 - 2012/03/31 - 10:30 PM EST